thin-edge/thin-edge.io/docs/src/understand/thin-edge-json.md

 like inside the object value of a multi-valued measurement.
 Non-numeric values like the ISO 8601 timestamp string are allowed only for such reserved keys and not for regular measurements.

-Here is the complete list of reserved keys that has special meanings inside the `thin-edge.io` framework and hence must not be used as measurement keys:
+Here is the complete list of reserved keys that has special meanings inside the %%te%% framework and hence must not be used as measurement keys:

 | Key | Description |